James Farmer: Biography

-Early life

-James L. Farmer Jr. was born in Marshall, Texas, to James L. Farmer Sr. and Pearl Houston, who were both educators.
-His father was a professor at Wiley College, a historically black college, and a Methodist minister with a Ph.D. in theology from Boston University.
-His mother, a homemaker, was a graduate of Florida's Bethune-Cookman Institute and a former teacher.
+James L. Farmer Jr. was born and raised in Marshall, Texas, at a time when racial discrimination was law throughout the Southern States.
+His father James K. Farmer Sr was a Methodist minister and also taught at Wiley College in town.

-When Farmer was a young boy, about three or four, he wanted a Coca-Cola when he was out in town with his mother.
-His mother had adamantly told him no, that he had to wait until they got home.
-Farmer wanted a Coke immediately and enviously watched another young boy go inside and buy one.
-His mother told him the other boy could buy the Coke at that store because he was white, but Farmer was a person of color and not allowed there.
-This defining, unjust moment was the first, but not the last, experience that Farmer remembered of segregation.

-When Farmer was 10, Farmer's Uncle Fred, Aunt Helen, and cousin Muriel came down to visit from New York.
+When Farmer was ten, his Uncle Fred, Aunt Helen, and cousin Muriel came down to visit from New York.
 They had no trouble getting a sleeping compartment on the train down but were worried about getting one on the way back.
+Trains in Texas were segregated and often blacks had to accept lesser accommodations.

-Farmer went to the train station with his dad.
-While his father convinced the manager to give his uncle a room in the sleeping car on the train, Farmer realized his dad was lying.
-Farmer was shocked to hear the lies, as his father was a minister.
-On the way back, his father told him, "I had to tell that lie about your Uncle Fred.
+Farmer went to the train station with his dad who arranged the return trip.
+His father convinced the manager to give his uncle a room in the sleeping car, but the boy realized that his dad had lied about the facts.
+He was shocked.
+On the way back home, his father said, "I had to tell that lie about your Uncle Fred.
 That was the only way we could get the reservation.
 The Lord will forgive me."
-Still, Farmer was very upset that his father had to lie to get the bedroom on the train.
-This was when Farmer began to dedicate his life to ending segregation.
+Farmer decided to dedicate his life to ending segregation.

-Farmer was a child prodigy; as a freshman in 1934 at the age of 14, he enrolled at Wiley College, a historically black college where his father was teaching in Marshall, Texas.
-He was selected as part of the debate team.
+Farmer was a child prodigy; in 1934, at the age of 14, he enrolled as a freshman at Wiley College.
+The historically black college was affiliated with the Methodist Church.
+Farmer was selected as a member of the debate team.
 Melvin B. Tolson, a professor of English, became his mentor.